AEDs: The Shocking Truth About Automated External Defibrillators

-AEDs.
-And how to use them.
-Here’s the shocking truth!
-An Automatic External Defibrillator (AED) is a life-saving device that can treat abnormal heart rhythms due to Sudden Cardiac Arrest (SCA), a condition where the heart unexpectedly stops pumping.
+AEDs and how to use them – here’s the shocking truth!
+An Automated External Defibrillator (AED) is a life-saving device that can treat abnormal heart rhythms due to Sudden Cardiac Arrest (SCA), a condition where the heart unexpectedly stops pumping.

 “Over 33,000 people experience an out-of-hospital cardiac arrest in Australia every year.
 Less than 9% will survive.
 The first 5 minutes after a person has a cardiac arrest are the most critical.
 For every minute that passes, the chance of survival decreases.
 Defibrillators can be used for certain cardiac arrhythmias which occur in around 20-30 per cent of all cardiac arrests.
 Early cardiopulmonary resuscitation (CPR) and defibrillation within the first 8-10 minutes can increase the chance of survival by up to 75 per cent.”